WhitmanCS370/sp24-lab13/README.md

             assert get_screen(app) == ["ab", "cd"]

 How did you approach this exercise?
+We read through all methods and attempted to understand what each one is suppose to do.

 Considering the advice of Ousterhout and others, what do you think about the abstractions that Wilson chose?
+It's too complicated for us.

 ## Exercise 2: Line breaks